epayco/epayco-node/README.md

-epayco.cash.create("baloto", cash_info)//expiration date can not be longer than 30 days epayco.cash.create("redservi", cash_info)//expiration date can not be longer than 30 days epayco.cash.create("puntored", cash_info)//expiration date can not be longer than 30 days
+epayco.cash.create("baloto", cash_info)//expiration date can not be longer than 30 days epayco.cash.create("redservi", cash_info)//expiration date can not be longer than 30 days epayco.cash.create("puntored", cash_info)//expiration date can not be longer than 30 days epayco.cash.create("sured", cash_info)//expiration date can not be longer than 30 days
 ```

 #### Split Payments